Overview of Radiation Therapy

 Once inside the treatment room, you will see the linear accelerator.
 The therapists will then assist you on the treatment table and into the same position you where in during your initial simulation.
 They use lasers in the room to line up the tattoos/marks given to you at your simulation date.
 Once your treatment is set up, the therapists will leave the room.
 You are to relax, breath normal and remain still.
 It is essential to your treatment that you do not move once the therapists have left the room.

-The therapists will then take a few x-rays.
+The therapists will then take a few X-rays.
 These are ensure that everything is the same as it was on the day of your simulation.
 This is also a part of our quality assurance program.
-The physician will then look at and approve the x-rays for treatment.
+The physician will then look at and approve the X-rays for treatment.
 The therapists will then give your treatment.
 When the beam is on it has a loud buzzing sound, but you cannot feel anything and nothing will touch you.
 Treatment times vary from patient to patient.
-A treatment time can last anywhere from 5 minutes - 1 hour.
+A treatment time can last anywhere from five minutes to one hour.
 Your therapists can explain your time further in depth to you once you arrive.
 Once the treatment is over, the therapists will re-enter the room, help you off the table and you can now leave the department.

 Your first day of treatment will always be the longest day you will be on the treatment table.
 This is because of all the quality assurance events that take place on that first day.
 Please feel free to ask any member of your treatment team any questions or concerns you may have.